Emma-Gairin/RadarOmics/README.md

 plot_radar(data_input, dim_reduction_output)
 ```
 ![Radar plot for stage 1](example1/stage_1_raw.png)
+*Figure 3: Radar plot for stage 1 of the _A. ocellaris_ dataset obtained with method = **"pca"**, without manually arranging the order of the biological categories around the radar.*

 #
 The order of the categories around the plot matches that of the list of biological categories provided to **import_data()**.
 This can be modified to change the order of the categories or remove some categories from the radar plot.